rwmjones/rhrq-riscv-extensions/article.md

 - `E` a still not ratified embedded subset with 16 base registers instead of the usual 32,
 - `Q` quad-precision floating point,
-- `H`, `U` and `S` which are not really extensions but used in the misa CSR (see below) to refer to support for hypervisor, user and supervisor modes, so cannot be used for extension names
+- `H`, `U` and `S` pseudo-extensions but used in the `misa` CSR (Machine ISA Control and Status Register, more below) to refer to support for hypervisor, user and supervisor modes
 - the `X`-prefix for custom extensions
 - the `Z`-prefix